 Associate of Applied Business in Marketing

-various positions before arriving at his current role.
+various positions leading to his Vice President role.

 Jeff started his career in banking shortly after graduating

 from Terra in 1979 with a degree in marketing.

 “Terra provided a local and affordable way to begin my

 educational path with networking opportunities that led to my current career in

 National Commercial Lending School in Norman, Okla., the Ohio School of